OrangeTux/orangetux.nl/content/post/cars-and-can.md

 ## CAN bus

 Every car contains electronic chips to control parts of the car.
 The are called Electronic Control Units (ECUs).
-I identified around a few ECUs in my car from 2006.
-Modern cars do have even more chips on board.
+I identified a few ECUs in my car from 2006.
+Modern cars have a lot more chips on board.

 To list a few of the ECUs: